 From his time as a promising writer in Chicago's late-'60s folk scene to his current role as a creative role model to Miranda Lambert and other modern country musicians, John Prine has crafted memorable songs from both real-life emotions and surrealistic dreams.

-Despite hailing from the folk world, Prine's way with words and takes on the human condition always endears him to student's of roots music and Nashville's jet set.
+Despite hailing from the folk world, the Aimless Love singer's way with words and takes on the human condition always endears him to students of roots music and Nashville's jet set.
 That's why Prine has hit the road in recent years with artists ranging from like-minded folk songwriter John Moreland to "Burn One with John Prine" singer Kacey Musgraves without seeming out of place.

 10. "Sabu Visits the Twin Cities Alone"